 Cornwall Street Barristers operates an equal opportunities policy and adheres to the Equality and Diversity Code for the Bar to ensure the equal treatment of pupils and tenants, regardless of gender, physical disability, age, race or sexual orientation.

-Applications for pupillage starting October 2020 are now invited in both Birmingham and Oxford.
+Applications for pupillage starting between October 2022 and April 2023.

 During the application process, applications are sought from those who can demonstrate:

 - A high level of academic ability, generally 2:1 or above but a 2:2 would be considered from candidates who can demonstrate extenuating circumstances.

 - A genuine desire and determination to work as a Barrister.

 - A capacity for hard work and the resilience to meet the demands of practice at the Bar.

 - An understanding of the challenges of developing a practice at the Bar.